johnholman/beacon/README.md

  The following commands are supported:

+ i<id> - set public id to <id>.
+The beacon subscribes to topic <id> where is is a (shortish) string

  c - continuous mode on (default).
 The beacon transmits a continuous series of flashes

  n - continuous mode off.
 The beacon transmits only in response to the f command

  f - send a single flash.
 This is ignored if the beacon is in continuous mode.

- 0-9 - set the data to be sent in subsequent flashes.
+ d<n> - set the data to be sent - i.e. the number short flashes in a burst.
 Default is 0.

 Each transmission ("flash") consists of a sequence of bursts of 38 kHz carrier frequency output on the output GPIO.
 The sequence starts with a series of short bursts, each of duration about 3 ms with 5 ms inter-burst gap, that communicate the data (a number between and 9).
 The last short burst is followed by a recovery period of about 100 ms. A 180ms burst follows to allow the TSP58P38 IR sensor to estimate irradiance and therefore distance.
 The sequence finishes with a recovery period of 500 ms.